aidan-gallagher/aidan-gallagher.github.io/_posts/2021-09-01-documentation.md

 # Paragraphs

-- Write a great opening sentence.
-It should establish the paragraph's central point
+- The opening sentence should establish the paragraph's central point
 - Focus each paragraph on a single topic
-- Paragraphs should contain about 3 - 7 sentences
+- Paragraphs should contain around 3 - 7 sentences
-- Good paragraphs

 # Audience

 - Define your audience
 - Determine what your audience needs to learn
-- Fit documentation to your audience
 - Good documentation `=` "knowledge needed to do a task" `-` "the audience's current knowledge"

 # Longer Documents